 In this shot from 1966, Chief White Eagle places a feather headdress on a guest in Ghost Town.
 The Old Knife Shop which used to be located just south of the Miner's Bank, can be seen in the background.

 This Polaroid is from the mid-1970's and was taken on the front porch of the Gold Trails Hotel in Ghost Town.
 In the early 1940's, Walter Knott acquired pieces of an old hotel in Prescott, Arizona (including the two doors in the background) and used them on what would be one of the very first Ghost Town buildings at the Farm.
 The hotel housed the Covered Wagon Show which told the story of his mother's and his grandmother's journey out west in a covered wagon.
 Unfortunately, the show was removed and the hotel was torn down.
 A recreation of the hotel stands in the same spot today with the show being replaced by a souvenir shop.

-I'm pretty sure that the two musicians were regular Ghost Town "characters," but I don't know their names.
-If anyone has more information on them, please feel free to chime in below in the comment section!
+I'm pretty sure that the musician on the left is "Fiddlin'" Charlie Ware.
+And I believe the guitarist's name is "Mamie," but I don't have a last name for her.
+If anyone knows, please feel free to chime in below in the comment section!